Finance Transformation Best Practices for Creating Value and Reducing Costs

 A successful finance transformation empowers team members and reduces reliance on manual, outdated and low-value processes.
 Helping hundreds of customers over the years has shown us seven steps for full finance business transformation:

 A software integration better connects those systems for business growth.
-Without integration, while the ERP is processing back-office transaction information one way, the EPM is tracking the budget and forecast in another way which results in a lack of clarity and multiple versions of the truth.
+Without integration, while the ERP is processing back-office transaction information one way, the FPM is tracking the budget and forecast in another way which results in a lack of clarity and multiple versions of the truth.

 2. Reduce reliance on spreadsheets for financial planning and reporting processes.